SLNE-Development/community-server-docs/Writerside/topics/general-server/rules/rules.md

    >
    {style="tip"}

-4. **Friendly and respectful behavior is expected.**
+4. **Friendly and respectful behavior is a fundamental requirement.**

-   Always treat other players with politeness and respect.
-Any form of **harassment**, whether through insults, hostility, scamming, or trolling, will not be tolerated.
+   All players are required to maintain a respectful and fair environment.
+Any form of harassment, insults, antagonism, scamming, trolling, or provocative behavior is strictly prohibited.

-    - **Voice Chat Rules:**
+   **Bullying, hate speech, and repeated disparagement of individuals are expressly forbidden.**
+   This includes deliberately speaking ill of other players—especially by referencing past conflicts or misconduct—in a derogatory manner, particularly when the affected parties are actively trying to improve their behavior.
+The server should be a place where everyone has the opportunity to grow and be part of the community without prejudice.

+   **Constructive criticism is allowed—but only if it is expressed in a factual and respectful manner.**
+   It is acceptable to point out your own offerings or alternatives, or to share a personal opinion, as long as it is done respectfully and without defamatory language.

+   **Example:**

+   Not acceptable: “Don’t buy that crap from there.” \
+   Acceptable: “I think the prices are fairer at Shop XY—check X:1, Y:1, Z:1 instead.”

+   **Voice chat guideline:**

-      The use of **soundboards** or **playing music or other sounds** is forbidden everywhere unless it serves a meaningful purpose.
+   The use of soundboards or playing music or other sounds is generally prohibited, unless there is a clear and meaningful context (e.g., music events, DJ clubs, or similar activities).
+In all other situations, it should be avoided, particularly if it disrupts communication or disturbs other players.

-        - **Allowed:** In clearly defined events like **casinos**, **music events**, **DJ clubs**, or other situations where it explicitly makes sense.
-        - **Forbidden:** Everywhere else, especially in casual voice chats or to troll other players.

-   > Have an issue with someone?
-First, try to **resolve it peacefully together**.
-If this is not possible, [please contact a moderator][support].
-   > Open conflicts are not allowed, and we reserve the right to temporarily ban players for such disputes.
+   Repeated violations of these behavioral guidelines may result, depending on severity, in warnings, temporary bans, or permanent exclusion.

+   Derogatory, mocking, or manipulative comments targeting specific individuals—whether through "inside jokes", sarcasm, or group dynamics—constitute a violation of this rule.
+Similarly, spreading rumors or misinformation that negatively affect social interactions is not permitted.

+   > **Conflict resolution reminder:** \
+   > If a disagreement arises, it is expected that it be handled respectfully and directly.
+If this is not possible, please submit a clear and impartial report to the [moderation][support] team.
+Public or escalating disputes within the server space will not be tolerated and may result in moderative measures.
    > {style="tip"}

 5. **Boosting and IRL trading are strictly prohibited.**